“We feel your pain,” is one of the first things Dr. Alexander Mauskop tells us when we ask him to share his go-to interesting migraine fact.

 Unfortunately, we do not have a cure for migraine headaches, but the good news is that migraine is not a permanent condition.
 It often comes and goes out of a person's life without an obvious cause.

-Menopause often brings relief to women and even men tend to have fewer migraines as they get older.
+Menopause often brings relief to women and even men tend to have fewer attacks as they get older.
 While there isn’t currently a cure, the vast majority of migraine sufferers can obtain very good relief with exercise, by correcting vitamin and mineral deficiencies, managing stress, and other non-drug treatments.

 If that is not sufficient, we use a variety of new and old medications, Botox® injections, and other treatments.